ibm-cloud-docs/containers/ts-addons/ts-addon-istio-missing.md

 {: tsCauses}
 * You deleted one of the Istio deployments that is installed in your cluster Istio managed add-on.
-* You changed the default `IstioOperator` resource.
+* You changed the default `IstioOperator` (IOP) resource.
 When you enable the managed Istio add-on, you cannot use `IstioOperator` (`iop`) resources to customize the Istio control plane installation.
 Only the `IstioOperator` resources that are managed by IBM for the Istio control plane are supported.
 Changing the control plane settings might result in an unsupported control plane state.
 If you create an `IstioOperator` resource for custom gateways in your Istio data plane, you are responsible for managing those resources.

 {: tsResolve}
 To verify the control plane components installation: